Matthias & Maxime: Production

 In January 2018, it was announced that Dolan would write, direct, produce, and star in the film, alongside Anne Dorval.
 In August 2018, it was announced Pier-Luc Funk and Micheline Bernard joined the cast of the film.
 In September 2018, Gabriel D'Almeida Freitas, Antoine Pilon, Samuel Gauthier, Adib Alkhalidey, Catherine Brunet and Marilyn Castonguay joined the cast of the film.
 In November 2018, Another Man magazine mentioned that Harris Dickinson had just finished filming with Dolan and would be co-starring in the film.

-Principal photography began on August 15, 2018, in Quebec.
+Principal photography began on 15 August 2018 in Montreal and the Laurentides, and wrapped on 15 November 2018.

 Music

 Original soundtrack is composed by Jean-Michel Blais, a pianist and composer living in Montreal, Canada.
 His piano piece called "Solitude" was inspired, amongst other sources, by Franz Schubert's "Themes and Variations".
-Blais was honoured on May 25, 2019, with the Cannes Soundtrack Award for his work in the film.
+Blais was honoured on 25 May 2019 with the Cannes Soundtrack Award for his work in the film.

-Notable songs used include "Work B**ch by Britney Spears, "J'ai cherché" by Amir Haddad, "Always on My Mind" by Pet Shop Boys, "Stranger's Kiss" by Alex Cameron and Angel Olsen and "Song for Zula" by Phosphorescent.
+Notable songs used include "Work Bitch" by Britney Spears, "J'ai cherché" by Amir Haddad, "Always on My Mind" by Pet Shop Boys, "Stranger's Kiss" by Alex Cameron and Angel Olsen, and "Song for Zula" by Phosphorescent.

 Release

-The film had its world premiere at the Cannes Film Festival on 22 May 2019.
-In May 2020, Mubi acquired distribution rights to the film in the U.S, U.K, Ireland, Australia, Latin America, and India.
+Matthias & Maxime had its world premiere at the Cannes Film Festival on 22 May 2019.
+The film was released in Canada on 9 October 2019 by Les Films Séville.
+In May 2020, Mubi acquired distribution rights to the film in the United States, United Kingdom, Ireland, Australia, New Zealand, Latin America (excluding Mexico), and India.
 It was released on Mubi on 28 August 2020.